Written in response to Chuck Wendig's Flash Fiction Challenge: "The Idiomatic".

 "Pigs are the Devil's Tools"

 Tom had nowhere to turn.
 It had all been going so well, all to plan, his father's plan, the one found in a drawer after his death.
-Until recently.
+It had all gone so well, until recently.

 The farm had exceeded all Tom's hopes and dreams over the years; rare breeds, organic crops, age-old skills and practices in use and on show to anyone who cared to visit.
 And visit they did.
 For the price of a ticket - revenues 'ploughed' back into the development of the farm - anyone could come and see the farm in action, as it happened, subject to opening hours, handy shop on exit brimful with produce